Joy Development Mentoring

 Join me on my Joy Development Substack to see how I envision more creative joy for us all.

-Have you found career success, but instead of feeling confident and secure, found yourself fearful of how others see you?
+Maybe you’ve found career success, but instead of feeling confident and secure, found yourself fearful of how others see you?
 Do you see competitors rather than allies?
+Are you still fearful of other’s perceptions of you?

 Have you begun a new journey as a creative after years in a job that didn’t feel like you?
-Do you feel being an artist is your true self, but years of living as a people-pleasing false-self have taken their toll?
+Do you feel being an artist is your true self, but years of living as a people-pleasing false self have taken their toll?
+It’s taking some time to evolve and you need structured support while you change.

-Or maybe your wider activism means, when you come back to your practice, you don’t see its value?
+Perhaps your work in activism means, that when you come back to your practice, you don’t see its value?
 Maybe your practice even feels frivolous, particularly in our current political and environmental climate?
+You find it difficult to see how your purpose fits the bigger picture.

 I can help.